If you’re a small business owner, you know how important it is to get the right people to your website when it comes to making sales.

 Webmasters use tracking techniques to measure how their website and specific pages within the website perform.

-Imagine you have a web page designed to encourage prospects to sign up to your mailing list.
+Imagine you have a web page designed to encourage prospects to sign up for your mailing list.
 You could use website tracking techniques to discover if this is actually what people do when they visit your site and, if not, gain insight into how you can improve the chances of them doing so.

 For example, you may have the sign-up form at the bottom of the page after a text introduction that discusses why the customer should sign up for the mailing list.